 |Marriott Bonvoy||1000 : 1000||~ 1 to 2 days|

 |World Of Hyatt||1000 : 1000||Instant|

 Points are also worth 20% more when redeeming for travel through the Ultimate Rewards portal.
 So you can apply points towards any “revenue” ticket at a rate of 1.25 cents per point.

 That means that a $625 flight will cost you 50,000 Ultimate Rewards points, though you’re almost always going to get a better value by transferring points directly to the airline or hotel partner.

-For example, you could transfer 25,000 points to Hyatt Gold Passport for a free night redemption at the Park Hyatt Maldives.
+For example, you could transfer 25,000 points to World of Hyatt for a free night redemption at the Park Hyatt Maldives.